thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 All preparatory settings are done, and now we can add **OpenStreet Map** widget:

+- Open the "Buildings" dashboard that you have created;
 - Click the "Add widget" button at the top of the screen or click the large "Add new widget" icon in the center of the screen (if this is your first widget on this dashboard);
 - Find the "OpenStreet Map" widget in the "Maps" widgets bundle and click on it;
 - Now we need to add an [alias](/docs/{{docsPrefix}}user-guide/ui/aliases/){:target="_blank"} to define the entities from which the data will be extracted.
 In the "Alias" field, enter a name for it - "Buildings", and click "Create a new one";
 - Enter the name of the alias and select a filter type - "Asset type".
 Then specify the "building" asset type and click the "Add" button in the lower right corner.
-This alias will display all assets of the type "building" in the widget;
+This alias will display all assets of the "building" type in the widget;
-- Now, Add "latitude", "longitude", "address", "email", "phone", and "buildingImage" as data keys;
+- Now, add the following attributes as data keys: "latitude", "longitude", "address", "email", "phone", and "buildingImage".

 {% include images-gallery.html imageCollection="adding-maps-widget-1" %}